NUgonna/Data_Analytics_Projects/README.md

 ### About the data:
 This is a business data of a Telecommunication company in California for Q2 2022 (The company has been kept anonymous).
 The data was provided publicly by Maven Analytics (https://www.mavenanalytics.io/data-playground).
 It is a Telecom Churn Dataset consisting of 2 tables.
 The first table is the Customer churn table which provides details of a customer demographic, location, subscription service, how long the customer has stayed with this company etc. and the second table (Zip Code Population).
-I have also added the dataset to my the [Telco Customer Churn Repo] https://github.com/NUgonna/Telco-Customer-Churn-Analysis
+I have also added the dataset to the [Telco Customer Churn Repo](https://github.com/NUgonna/Telco-Customer-Churn-Analysis)

 As I earlier said, the client wants to identify his high-value customers based on revenue  and churn risks.
 I approached this project by asking and answering the following questions: